The National DPP → Timeline

 The Minnesota Department of Human Services starts offering the National DPP lifestyle change program as a covered benefit for Medicaid beneficiaries under existing state plan authority.
 To learn more, visit the Minnesota State Story of Medicaid Coverage.

-RTI International publishes an evaluation of a YMCA of the USA (Y-USA) Health Care Innovation Award implementation of the Diabetes Prevention Program to Medicare beneficiaries in 17 YMCA locations.
+RTI International publishes an evaluation of a YMCA of the USA (Y-USA) Health Care Innovation Award implementation of the Diabetes Prevention Program with Medicare beneficiaries in 17 YMCA locations.
 RTI found that in the first five quarters of the program, medical cost savings amounted to $2,636 per participant.
 Through the first 11 quarters, those attending at least one core session lost 3.8% of their body weight, and those attending at least four core sessions lost 4.5% of their body weight.
+For additional data reports from this project, see CMS’ Health Care Innovation Awards page.

 March 14, 2016